tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Research uses forming a bdqffdq:UseCase for dwc:Occurrence data of alien species that 1) allows the understanding of the spatial and temporal distribution of an alien species or 2) identifies records that contain valid terms (i.e. name, space, time, other) associated with alien species; i.e.1) where the Information Elements concern what dwc:Organism occurred where and when and the means, degree, and pathways of establishment, and that may used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Groom et al. (2019).
-Improving Darwin Core for research and management of alien species.
-Biodiversity Information Science and Standards, 3: e38084.  https://doi.org/10.3897/biss.3.38084).</td>
+			<td>A bdqffdq:UseCase that involves the identification and analysis of whether the occurrence of a taxon is native to a location or not, how it got there and to what extent the taxon has become a permanent feature of the location in order to improve the management and reduce the spread of alien species.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td></td>
+			<td>See Groom et al. (2019).
+Improving Darwin Core for research and management of alien species.
+Biodiversity Information Science and Standards, 3: e38084. https://doi.org/10.3897/biss.3.38084.</td>
 		</tr>
 		<tr>
 			<td>Fitness requirements</td>